Woman on her phone with text "engage more B2B buyers"

 #3.
 Work with diverse influencer partners

-Adding diversity to your influencer campaigns will help your business reach a broader audience with more authentic and inclusive content.
-Remember what we said about the buying committees trend earlier?
-If your messaging only appeals to a narrow audience, you’re going to exclude a bunch of people who move the needle in purchasing decisions.
+Adding diversity to your influencer campaigns helps your business reach a broader audience with more authentic content.
+If your messaging only appeals to a narrow audience, you'll exclude people who move the needle in purchasing decisions.

 #4.
 Use your customers (past and present) as a resource